 Last week, the search engine giant had announced the rolling out of an algorithm update with a focus on improving the search relevancy.
 This kind of updates, that is, the broad core algorithm updates, happens only a few times a year.
 The last time that Google released such an update was in March.

-Since the roll out started in the night of August 1, webmasters and SEOs across the globe had started noticing major shifts in the search ranking.
+Since the roll-out started in the night of August 1st, webmasters and SEOs across the globe had begun noticing significant shifts in the search ranking.

 What does Google’s Danny Sullivan have to say about the Algorithm roll out?

 The confirmation, regarding the completion of the algorithm roll out, came from Danny Sullivan.
 Sullivan is the founder of Search Engine Land and the current public face of Google search.

 In a tweet answering, Search Engine Land’s, Barry Schwartz’s question about the current status of the Broad Core Algorithm update, Sullivan said the roll-out is complete.

 “It’s done.
 That said, we always have changes that happen, both broad and more specific,” tweeted Sullivan.

 It's done.
 That said, we always have changes that happen, both broad and more specific.